-A stunning designer villa part of an exclusive development of 4 villas to be built in Javea, all with sea views.
+A stunning designer villa for sale in Javea being part of an exclusive development of 4 villas to be built in Javea, all with sea views.

 Entering the plot through the motorised gate with pedestrian gate, you arrive at the entrance with double carport, which is on basement level.
 Entering the villa, this floor provides a heated indoor swimming pool, separate shower room, storage area, home cinema room and guestroom with en-suite shower room.